orvpagadua/Oracle-Cloud-Data-Management-2023-Foundations-Associate/README.md

 - [ ] Grid Infrastructure

 ## 4 : MySQL & NoSQL

+### Test: Skill Check: MySQL and NoSQL

+1. Which component is not included in a MySQL Database Service DB System?
+- [ ] Virtual Network Interface
+- [x] FastConnect
+- [ ] Compute Instance
+- [ ] Block Storage

+2. Which command for the MySQL Data Service will resume OCPU billing?
+- [x] Restart
+- [ ] Stop
+- [ ] Start
+- [ ] Backup

+3. Which are two responsibilities of a developer or user when managing NoSQL Database Cloud Service?
+- [ ] installation of software and updates
+- [ ] replication across multiple availability domains
+- [x] setting roles and privileges
+- [x] application development

+4. Which two statements describe HeatWave Clusters?
+- [x] It has an in-memory engine for fast execution of analytic queries.
+- [ ] Restarting will only make the existing data available again.
+- [x] It is exclusively available in OCI.
+- [ ] Stopping Heatwave Clusters continues billing because of the data.

+5. Where is the data stored in MySQL Database?
+- [ ] Storage Management
+- [x] Block Volumes
+- [ ] Object Storage
+- [ ] File systems

 ## 5 : Converged Database
 ## 6 : Resiliency
 ## 7 : Developing on Oracle Database